sj-can/ngs_pipeline/docs/more_advanced_snakmake/README.md

 ### Add in the next step of the pipeline to filter the vairants called by HaplotypeCaller

-study the command here and find the correct paths:
+Study the command here and fill in the paths to the correct files to make it work

     [path/to/java] -Xmx4g -jar [path/to/gatk] -T VariantFiltration -R [path/to/reference] --filterExpression 'QD < 2.0' --filterExpression 'MQ < 40.0' --filterName 'MQ40'